JinsuaFeito-dev/REAL_STATE_QA/README.md

 ## **About the Library**
 ------------------------

 This repository aims to query an SQL database, containing Real State information, using natural language in order to obtain the results.
-This will be done using LLM to vectorize the queries and pass them to the database
+This will be done using LLM to create the queries and pass them to the database

 <!-- <center>